-Dr. Silvia Noiman has served as a member of our Board since December 2017 and previously served as a director of the Eloxx Limited Board since September 2013.
+Mr. Ran Nussbaum Independent Director Nominating Committee (Chair) Strategic Finance Committee previously served as a director of the Eloxx Limited Board since September 2013.
 Dr. Noiman has over 25 years of experience as an entrepreneur and executive in the biopharmaceuticals industry.
 Currently, she is serving as a consultant to Pontifax Venture Capital.
 Dr. Noiman founded Eloxx Limited in 2013 and held multiple executive roles from October 2013 to December 2017, including as Chief Executive Officer.
 She has served as venture partner of Pontifax IV since November 2015 and Pontifax II since 2010.
-Dr. Noiman founded and served as Executive Chairwoman of many of the Pontifax VC portfolio companies, including cCAM Biotherapeutics Ltd, acquired by Merck in 2015.
+Dr. Noiman founded and served as Executive Chairwoman of many of the Pontifax VC portfolio companies, including cCAM Biotherapeutics Ltd., acquired by Merck in 2015.
 She was also founder and Senior Vice President of Predix Pharmaceuticals Ltd., bringing a small early-stage drug discovery company from inception to a \$500 million publicly traded multi-product company.
 Under Dr. Noiman's leadership, Predix progressed four discovery programs to late stage clinical trials and formed significant big pharma partnerships.
 Prior to founding Predix, Dr. Noiman was engaged in large-scale entrepreneurial activities in the biotech industry in Israel.
-Dr. Noiman received a M.P.Sc. in population genetics and a B.Sc. in Biology from the Faculty of Life Sciences at Tel-Aviv University, an M.B.A. from Recanati School of Management at Tel-Aviv University, a Ph.D. in Molecular Biology from Tel-Aviv University and did postdoctoral work at the Weizmann Institute of Science.
+Dr. Noiman received a M.Sc. in population genetics and a B.Sc. in Biology from the Faculty of Life Sciences at Tel-Aviv University, an M.B.A. from Recanati School of Management at Tel-Aviv University, a Ph.D. in Molecular Biology from Tel-Aviv University and did post-doctoral work at the Weizmann Institute of Science.
 Dr. Noiman has published numerous papers and holds several patents.
 Our Board believes Dr. Noiman's in-depth knowledge of the Company and her experience in executive roles in the biotechnology industry qualifies her to serve on our Board.